ChrisCrossCrash/lorawan-app-connect/README.md

 In the diagram the Class A Rx1 Offset has been increased to five seconds to allow the HTTPS request to be returned in time for a possible Class A downlink to be scheduled to the end-device.
 The HTTPS connection adds latency that can extend beyond the default one second Rx1 Delay.

-1. The Dot sends join reqeust over-the-air
+1. The Dot sends join request over-the-air
 2. The Conduit received the join request and forwards the request to the Lens Join Server
 3. The Lens Join Server authenticates the request and issues a Join Accept message
 4. The Conduit receives the Join Accept message, AppEUI and Session Keys from the Lens Join Server
 5. The Conduit send the Join Accept message over-the-air
-6. The Conduit reqeusts additional App Info from Lens if it is not cached
+6. The Conduit requests additional App Info from Lens if it is not cached
 7. If is a new app the Init Msg is sent to the 3rd Party API
 8. The 3rd Party API returns configuration data in the Init Msg response
 9. A device joined message is sent to the 3rd Party API